oernster/3D-printing-info/recommendations/filament-experiences.md

 YOUSU - fast changing rainbow silk PLA; almost as good as ERYONE.
 Their tricolour extrusion filaments are outstanding.

 # Good to OK buys:

+## ABS

+eSUN ABS+ is good if you can keep your chamber temps to a reasonable level; if not it will create weaker parts.

 ## PLA